preethi-ini/teamActivity/team/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* No Docker Compose services found.
-As of now, the application won't start!
-Please add at least one service to the `compose.yaml` file.

 # Getting Started

 ### Reference Documentation